 Historically, the Fund has been in a tax loss position.
 Management believes that the Fund will continue to be in a tax loss position as the items comprising the Fund's investment income are either tax-exempt or subject to final tax.
-As of December 31, 2016 and 2015, the Fund did not recognize deferred tax assets amounting to ₱4.68 million and ₱4.74 million, respectively, on NOLCO and MCIT as management believes that the benefit from such asset will not be realized prior to its expiry (see Note 17).
+As of December 31, 2017 and 2016, the Fund did not recognize deferred tax asset amounting to ₱4.36 million and ₱4.68 million, respectively, on NOLCO and MCIT as management believes that the benefit from such asset will not be realized prior to its expiry (see Note 17).